Joshnark/Giraphy/README.md

+# Giraphy
-# The 'Super' Gif App
+Originally: The 'Super' Gif App
 I really didn't have any better idea for a name.

-This GIF app feeds from the Giffy API.
+This GIF app feeds from the GIPHY API.
 Its main functionality is to present a list of GIF and allow you to share and add those preferred gifs of yours to favourites.

 I did this a long time ago to get an Android Developer Role in Freshworks Studio